ZH-XiJun/fakelauncher/docs/README.md

 That's why the App can disable status bar and prevent you from exiting itself and open any other apps.
 Here I used Xposed to hook system service.
 When the app starts, xposed will call method to enable Screen Pinning.
 Similarly, Screen Pinning will be disabled after exiting app.

-Specially thanks the program: [PinningApp](https://github.com/HChenX/PinningApp), a number of codes related to Screen Pinning were simply copied from it.
+Specially thanks the program: [PinningApp](https://github.com/HChenX/PinningApp), a number of codes related to Screen Pinning were used for reference.

 ## TO-DO

-- [ ] Add support for other privillege providers, like Shizuku, Dhizuku, thus achieving rootless support
+- [x] Add support for other privillege providers, like Shizuku, Dhizuku, thus achieving rootless support
 - [ ] Support for old Android
 - [x] Add "Star key unlock" feature
 - [ ] Add Media Player (MP3) UI style